La bohème

 The world premiere of La bohème was in Turin on 1 February 1896 at the Teatro Regio, conducted by the 28-year-old Arturo Toscanini.
 Since then, La bohème has become part of the standard Italian opera repertory and is one of the most frequently performed operas worldwide.

-In 1946, fifty years after the opera's premiere, Toscanini conducted a commemorative performance of it on radio with the NBC Symphony Orchestra.
+In 1946, 50 years after the opera's premiere, Toscanini conducted a commemorative performance of it on radio with the NBC Symphony Orchestra.
 A recording of the performance was later released by RCA Victor on vinyl record, tape and compact disc.
-It is the only recording ever made of a Puccini opera by its original conductor (see Recording history below).
+It is the only recording ever made of a Puccini opera by its original conductor.